AndrewGrishchenko/BranchDiffLib/README.md

 `sudo make install`

 ### Note
 On ALT Linux, the library might not be visible to programs.
-To fix this, open the file `/etc/ld.so.conf.d/local.conf` in any text editor and add the following lines:
+To fix this, open the file `/etc/ld.so.conf.d/local.conf` in any text editor, add the following lines:
 ```
 /usr/local/lib
 /usr/local/lib64
 /usr/local/libexec
 /usr/local/libx32
 ```
+And run ldconfig command